ChristofSchwarz/qs-mash-jwtlogin/README.md

 ## How to set up

  - Create two virtual proxies
-   * Setup a Virtual Proxy with authentication "only anonymous" (I called this virtual proxy "extern" below)
+   * Setup a Virtual Proxy with authentication "Always anonymous user" (I called this virtual proxy "extern" below)
 ![alttext](https://github.com/ChristofSchwarz/pics/raw/master/vproxyscreen3.png "screenshot")
    * don't forget to set the load-balancing to the Central node (or others if you've got rim nodes)
    * don't forget to link this virtual proxies with the Central Proxy